Confidentiality and information sharing - For carers, friends and family

 - Your relative could fill out an advance statement to explain what they want to happen if they become unwell and their judgement is affected.

-For the purpose of this factsheet, ‘your relative’ means the person that you want information about.
+Your relative: for the purpose of this page, ‘your relative’ means the person that you want information about.
 You could be their carer, friend or relative.

-A professional is someone who works in health and social care services.
-This could be a psychiatrist, GP, social worker, nurse, housing officer, probation officer, or advocate.
+Professional: a professional is someone who works in health and social care services.
+This could be a:

 What is confidentiality?